 Osage County Republican Mar.
 20, 1919

 The battle of Iuka, Miss. occurred Sept.
-19, 1862 (history has it the 20th) when a 1½ ounce ball, fired from a Belgian n1usket in tl1e hands of a Mississippi rebel passed through both my thighs, lower third, just behind femurs, cutting or tearing off lower third of biceps, and severing three fourths of ligaments – split ligaments into threads from wounds to knees and eight inches above wounds.
+19, 1862 (history has it the 20th) when a 1½ ounce ball, fired from a Belgian musket in the hands of a Mississippi rebel passed through both my thighs, lower third, just behind femurs, cutting or tearing off lower third of biceps, and severing three fourths of ligaments – split ligaments into threads from wounds to knees and eight inches above wounds.

 I lay on the field till 10 o’clock the following day, and was reported dead, but when the detail to bury came around I objected.
 It would take too much space to tell one half of my experience while my wounds were healing.
 After they healed, I returned home the following March, but was unable to board a passenger car without help.